A father celebrates his 'unconventional' family | CBC News

 Daddy's little girl

-When CBC asked Wright's daughter what her dad means to her, she had trouble put together the words.
+When CBC asked Wright's daughter what her dad means to her, she had trouble putting together the words.

 Wright stepped in and said "What about the tattoo?"